-Starting your baby on solids can be exciting, but it also comes with concerns about allergies.
+Starting your baby on solids can be exciting, but it also comes with concerns about baby allergies.
 Find out how you can tell if your child is allergic and what are the common allergens to avoid.

 If you suspect your baby has an allergy, how can you tell?
 And how can you pinpoint what it is they’re allergic to?
 Understanding which foods are likely to cause allergies and should therefore be avoided can also be confusing, especially as advice often changes over time, making it hard to keep up with what’s best for your baby.

 In this article you can learn some of the signs that may suggest an allergy and read which foods are usually responsible.
-You’ll also find a list of the foods you’re advised to exclude from your baby’s diet in order to minimise the risk of a reaction before the age of 6 months, when their immune system is more prone to reaction.
+You’ll also find a list of the foods you’re advised to exclude from your baby’s diet in order to minimize the risk of a reaction before the age of 6 months, when their immune system is more prone to reaction.

 As you introduce solids, you’ll no doubt notice which foods your baby likes and dislikes.
 However, it’s also important to look for any signs of allergy or intolerance.
 It’s advisable to introduce potentially problematic foods gradually so that you can monitor your baby’s reaction to them.